What is a patent?

 In exchange, the government requires that the inventor provides knowledge of the invention to the public.
 This is achieved by publishing the patent so anyone can view it and learn how to make the invention.

-Patents for most technology types (non- pharmaceutical) normally last for 20 years if renewal fees are paid.
+Patents for most technology types (non- pharmaceutical) have a maximum term of 20 years.

 Patents are ‘territorial‘, i.e. a NZ patent has zero effect in the USA and vice-versa.